hasithaa/fork-module-ballerina-workflow/docs/get-started.md

 #### Key Concepts

 - **`@workflow:Activity`** marks a function as an activity.
-Use activities for any operation that interacts with external systems — API calls, database queries, sending emails.
+Use activities for any operation that interacts with external systems — API calls, database manipulations, sending emails.
 - Activity results are tracked by the runtime.
 If an activity fails, you can configure a retry policy.
 See [Write Activity Functions](write-activity-functions.md) for details.

 ### Update the Workflow